testcontainers/testcontainers-dotnet/docs/test_frameworks/xunit_net.md

 Sometimes, creating and disposing of a test resource can be an expensive operation that you do not want to repeat for every test.
 By inheriting from the `ContainerFixture<TBuilderEntity, TContainerEntity>` class, you can share the test resource instance across all tests within the same test class.

+xUnit.net's fixture implementation does not rely on the `ITestOutputHelper` interface to capture and forward log messages; instead, it expects an implementation of `IMessageSink`.
+Make sure your fixture's default constructor accepts the interface implementation and forwards it to the base class.

 === "Configure Redis Container"
     ```csharp
     --8<-- "tests/Testcontainers.Xunit.Tests/RedisContainerTest`2.cs:ConfigureRedisContainer"
     ```

-This ensures that the fixture is created only once for the entire test class.
-You must implement the `IClassFixture<TFixture>` interface with the previously created container fixture type in your test class and add the type to the default constructor.
+This ensures that the fixture is created only once for the entire test class, which also improves overall test performance.
+You must implement the `IClassFixture<TFixture>` interface with the previously created container fixture type in your test class and add the type as argument to the default constructor.

 === "Inject Redis Container"
     ```csharp
     --8<-- "tests/Testcontainers.Xunit.Tests/RedisContainerTest`2.cs:InjectContainerFixture"
     ```

-In this case, retrieving the Redis (string) value in the second test will not return `null`.
+In this case, retrieving the Redis (string) value in the second test will no longer return `null`.
 Instead, it will return the value added in the first test.

 === "Run Tests"
     ```csharp